AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Extension management.md

 # Extension management {#concept_bnw_sty_52b .concept}

-HybridDB for PostgreSQL is developed based on the Greenplum Database and is enhanced with some in-depth extensions by Alibaba Cloud.
+AnalyticDB for PostgreSQL is developed based on the Greenplum Database and is enhanced with some in-depth extensions by Alibaba Cloud.
 This document introduces the [extension types](#type), and how to [create](#create) or [delete](#delete) an extension.

 ## Extension types {#type .section}

-HybridDB for PostgreSQL supports the following extensions:
+AnalyticDB for PostgreSQL supports the following extensions:

 -   PostGIS: supports geographic information data.